awooff/kae.si/posts/The aesthetics of html.md

 </ul>
 {% endblock content %}
 ```

 {% endraw %}

 While a solution to this in `Pug` would be a lot less to *write*, ultimately, this is not all that matters.
 We'd argue that while this is a lot more to *read*, after having knowledge on what `Html` syntax is like, you don't *need* to read everything line by line, and instead pay attention to the indents that the code resides on, while still being easily readable at first glance.

-The extra expressiveness instead of being a hindrance to legability, improves the ultimate *a e s t h e t i c* of the code.
+The extra expressiveness instead of being a hindrance to legibility, improves the ultimate *a e s t h e t i c* of the code.